Having the best gas tankless water heater is the most cost-effective way to get on-demand hot water.

 Takagi T-H3-DV-N is one of the most cost-saving gas tankless heaters.
 According to the U.S. Government issued Energy Guide, the estimated yearly energy cost of using Takagi T-H3-DV-N for hot water needs is as low as $172.

 - Using natural gas.
 Tankless water heaters powered by natural gas are, on average, much more cost-efficient than propane or electric models because of the lower price of natural gas.

 In fact, the great cost optimization has earned the Takagi T-H3-DV-N a coveted Energy Star label.
-That’s a label only a few gas tankless hot water heaters are able to obtain.
+That’s a label only a few gas tankless hot water heaters can obtain.
 The best Rinnai units, for example, have the Energy Star label.

-One additional effect of achieving high yield (energy-wise) from natural gas is the reduction in the levels of nitrogen oxides.
+One additional effect of achieving high yield (energy-wise) from natural gas is reducing the levels of nitrogen oxides.
 Takagi T-H3-DV-N has ultra-low NOx emission; the high natural gas yield is partly a reason for such a good reduction in NOx emissions.

 The great thing about the Japan-based tankless gas water heater producers is that they offer the above-standard warranty – Heat exchanger (10 years), parts (5 years), labor (1 year).
 It is nice to see parts and labor covered; however, the main warranty you want to have is the 10-year heat exchanger warranty.

 Takagi T-H3-DV-N has only one model: the powerful 10 GPM one.
 It is most appropriate for middle-sized to larger households who have above-average hot water needs.